Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ## Software vs. Building

 The architecture of construction and software have much in common.
-Both give big space for phantasy but must deliver functional wholes in a short period rather than aesthetic values.
+Both demand creativity, and provide huge room for phantasy but must deliver functional wholes in a short period rather than aesthetic values.
 Both rely on a dynamic plethora of tools, techniques, and skills.
 Both must accumulate practices and reveal patterns.

 Lack of proficient abstraction work and planning can make both a mess that will eventually crash loudly.
 Both can be grounds for hollow promises and sandcastles.

 **Diversities are larger...**

-Structures are static &mdash; software is fluid.
+Constructions are static &mdash; software is fluid.
 If <b>«</b>architecture is frozen music»<sup>🎼</sup>, the software is "unleashed symphonic cacophony circus tent]"<sup>🐦‍⬛</sup>.

 Ends up in MATERIALS vs. ABSTRACTION which ends up in abstraction (don't NEED even considering TRANSISTOR).
 SOFTWARE HAS NOT LIMITs (take mining farms) COMPARE TO BURJ HALIF or NEOM !